On the Topology of Kac-Moody groups

-Given a generalized Cartan matrix $A = (a_{i,j})_{i,j \in I}$, define a category $\gC(A)$ to be the poset category (under inclusion) of subsets $J \subseteq I$ such that $K_J(A)$ is a compact Lie group.
-This is equivalent to demanding that $W_J(A)$ is a finite group.
+Given a generalized Cartan matrix $A = (a_{ij})_{i,j \in I}$, define a category $\gC(A)$ to be the poset category (under inclusion) of subsets $J \subseteq I$ such that $\K_J(A)$ is a compact Lie group.
+This is equivalent to demanding that $\W_J(A)$ is a finite group.
 Notice that $\gC(A)$ contains all subsets of $I$ of cardinality less than two.
 In particular, $\gC(A)$ is nonempty and has an initial object given by the empty set.
 The category $\gC(A)$ is also known as the poset of spherical subsets.
-The topology on the group $K(A)$ is the strong topology generated by the compact subgroups $K_J(A)$ for $J \in \gC(A)$ (See Appendix).
-More precisely, $K(A)$ is the amalgamated product of the compact Lie groups $K_J(A)$, in the category of topological groups.
-For a arbitrary subset $L \subseteq I$, the topology induced on homogeneous space of the form $K(A)/K_L(A)$ makes it into a CW-complex, with only even cells, indexed by the set of cosets $W(A)/W_L(A)$ (see \cite{Ku}).
+The topology on the group $\K(A)$ is the strong topology generated by the compact subgroups $\K_J(A)$ for $J \in \gC(A)$ (See Appendix).
+More precisely, $\K(A)$ is the amalgamated product of the compact Lie groups $\K_J(A)$, in the category of topological groups.
+For an arbitrary subset $L \subseteq I$, the topology induced on homogeneous space of the form $\K(A)/\K_L(A)$ makes it into a CW-complex, with only even cells, indexed by the set of cosets $\W(A)/\W_L(A)$ (see \cite{Ku}).
 More precisely, the cells can be expressed in terms of the Bruhat decomposition: